IntelLabs/academic-budget-bert/README.md

 For all possible pretraining arguments see: `python run_pretraining.py -h`

-See subsections below for configuring different arguments in the training session.
+We highly suggest reviewing the various [training features](#time-based-training) we provide within the library.

-Command for training the model presented in the paper (trained for 24 hours).
-(24-layer/1024H (similar to BERT-large), with time-based learning rate schedule, mixed precision and Deepspeed)
+##### Example for training with the best configuration presented in our paper (24-layers/1024H/time-based learning rate schedule/fp16):

 ```bash
 deepspeed run_pretraining.py \